DarkStarSword/3d-fixes/Unity5/README.md

 DX11
 ----
-This template is in need of an update to bring it to parity with the latest advancements in the DX9 templates and needs to be scripted.
+This template is mostly on parity with the DX9-New template.
+It applies a view-space correction to the lighting pixel shades and a world-space correction to the camera position everywhere else.

-It includes lighting vertex shaders and a collection of hand-fixed lighting pixel shaders.
-Due to the fact that Unity 5's lighting shaders keep getting updated in new versions it will likely be necessary to find and fix additional lighting pixel shaders.
+It includes lighting vertex shaders and a script to fix lighting pixel shaders.

-There is a slightly more up to date version of this in the DX11 version of the World of Diving fix that will also partially fix physical lighting (specular highlights and reflections moved to surface depth), but even it is lacking the recent advancements made to the DX9 templates (e.g. correct placement of specular highlights and reflections).
+Advantages

+- Avoids the limitations of Helix Mod, nicer environment to work in, more features possible in the future thanks to 3DMigoto.

+- Accurate fix for all specular highlights and reflections

+- Also pops certain parallax shaders into 3D (e.g. Rocks + sand in The Forest)

+- Able to use multiple matrices for both view and world space corrections.

+- Adds directives to copy the depth buffer to the DX9Settings.ini to make it easier to add an auto-UI adjustment later (Note that this does not add a UI adjustment as that is very game-specific, it just adds the depth buffer copy).

+- Directional, point and spot lights should always be fixed.

+Disadvantages:

+- CURRENTLY BROKEN IN UNITY 5.3

+- Subject to 3DMigoto decompiler bugs.
+The script uses fxc to verify that the shaders will at least compile and renames any that fail, but it cannot detect subtle bugs the decompiler may introduce.
+In practice, Unity does not trigger many decompile bugs so this may not be a significant issue.

+- If directional lighting is not enabled, physical lighting may be broken as it currently lacks the fallbacks that the DX9 version has.

+- Adjusts a *lot* of shaders.

+- Includes a *lot* of matrix copy directives in the DX9Settings.ini, which can make it hard to track down a single bad source if things are broken.